h5p/h5p-wordpress-plugin/readme.txt

 Support for external video files
 Other minor bug fixes.
 [!]
 Only work with the lastest version of the content types.
 Find upgrades at http://h5p.org/update-all-content-types

+= 1.4.0 =
+Added support for external embed.
+Updated default sorting on H5P tables, making it easier to find recently modified content or new results.
+Added actions which make it easier for other plugins to alter content types.
+Added support for inputing target DOM node when initializing H5P, making it possible to "start" content loaded via AJAX.
+Removed deprecated version of font-awesome from plugin code.
+Other minor fixes and code clean up.